scotow/notigo/README.md

 ## Using the command

-This repo has a simple [command](https://github.com/Scotow/notigo/tree/master/cmd/notigo) that allows you to send a notifcation from your favorite shell.
+This repo has a simple [command](https://github.com/Scotow/notigo/tree/master/cmd/notigo) that allows you to send a notification from your favorite shell.

 ```
 Usage of notigo:
-  -e string
+  [-e EVENT]
     	event name (default "notigo")
-  -k string
+  [-k KEY]...
     	IFTTT authentication key, ~/.config/notigo if not set
-  -t string
+  [-t TITLE]
     	notification title
 ```

 The command will use the Webhook key(s) stored in the `~/.config/notigo` if it exists.
-If it doesn't exist you have to specify your key by using the `-k KEY` option.
+If it doesn't exist you have to specify your key(s) by using the `-k KEY` option.

 The default event name is `notigo` and can be changed with the `-e EVENT` option.